 Marks: 100Duration: 60 HRSObjectives:Demonstrate an extended understanding of the similarities and differences in service-based and physical product-based marketing activities.
 Demonstrate a knowledge of the extended marketing mix for services.
 Develop and justify marketing planning and control systems appropriate to service-based activities.
 Specify, analyse and select markets for specific service products.
-Prepare, communicate and justify marketing mixes for service-based organisations.Course Outcomes:

-To explain the unique challenges of services marketing, including the elements of product, price, place, promotion, processes, physical evidence, and people.
-To describe how to create an environment that achieves excellence in customer service.
+Prepare, communicate and justify marketing mixes for service-based organisations.Course Outcomes: The successful completion of this course shall enable the learner: To explain the unique challenges of services marketing, including the elements of product, price, place, promotion, processes, physical evidence, and people.
+To describe how to create an environment, that achieves excellence in customer service.
+To design service quality environment that achieves excellence in customer service.
 To design service quality measurements to build customer loyalty and evaluate the effectiveness and efficiency of customer service offerings.
 Conduct a services audit plan for a service firm.
 To integrate course concepts into individual performance to become better customer service representatives in the service environment.